learn-co-curriculum/phase-3-ruby-oo-inheritance-defining-inheritance/README.md

 ## Introduction

-We had a brief introduction to inheritance in the previous unit when we build and utilized our very own custom errors.
+We had a brief introduction to inheritance in the previous unit when we built and utilized our very own custom errors.
 In that instance, our custom error inherited from the `StandardError` class, taking on all of the attributes and behaviors of the `StandardError` class.
 In this exercise, we'll be taking a closer look at class inheritance.

 ## What is Inheritance?